HacKanCuBa/blake2signer/docs/examples.md

 )  # True

 # You can also set the desired compression level where 1 is the fastest
-# and least compressed, and 9 the slowest and most compressed (defaults to 6).
+# and least compressed and 9 the slowest and most compressed (the default value
+# is up to the compressor).
 signed = signer.dumps(data, compression_level=9)
 print(len(signed))  # 175
 signed = signer.dumps(data, compression_level=1)